AGOA: The U.S.-Africa Trade Program

 What is the future of AGOA?

-The AfCFTA could also play a major role in AGOA’s path forward.
-Proponents say the agreement, signed by all of the African Union’s fifty-five member states except Eritrea, will boost regional trade by forming a single market and that it will create millions of jobs across the continent.
-In light of this, some analysts have suggested that Washington should use AfCFTA as the foundation for talks to create a new strategic economic partnership rather than renewing AGOA.
+The AfCFTA could play a major role in AGOA’s path forward, described by some as “one of the most significant developments to have taken place on the continent since AGOA was last renewed in 2015.”
+Proponents say the agreement, signed by all of the African Union’s fifty-five member states except Eritrea, will boost regional trade by forming a single market and creating millions of jobs across the continent.

-The 2023 AGOA Forum, held in Johannesburg, South Africa, exemplified the debate over AGOA’s future and the tensions between the United States and its African partners; U.S. lawmakers, frustrated with South Africa over its alleged ties with Russia amid that country’s war in Ukraine, unsuccessfully lobbied to move the summit location.
-Furthermore, Congress is divided on AGOA’s looming expiration.
-The program has long had bipartisan support, but extending its mandate will likely require negotiation.
-Supporters of the program say it is crucial to U.S. efforts to remain competitive with other global powers, such as China and Russia.
-Skeptics see opportunity for reform in AGOA’s next decade, including more market access for U.S. exporters and greater diplomatic support for U.S. priorities.
+The 2023 AGOA Forum, held in Johannesburg, South Africa, exemplified the debate over AGOA’s future and the tensions between the United States and its African partners; U.S. lawmakers, frustrated with South Africa over its alleged ties with Russia amid the war in Ukraine, unsuccessfully lobbied to move the summit location.
+Some say that South Africa’s continued AGOA eligibility could complicate the reauthorization process.
+Other challenges include concerns over labor, environmental protections, and the scope of the program.

 Recommended Resources